modbus-schema/.github/profile/README.md

 Intended effect:
 - The schema for a specific device only needs to be written ONCE.
 - The code generator + runtime for a specific language only needs to be written ONCE.
-- For all devices it is no trivial to generate code that maps the registers into usable values.
+- For all devices it is now trivial to generate code that maps the registers into usable values.
-- A new device is immediately possible in all languages.
+- A new device is immediately available in all programming languages.
-- A new language immediately can use all defined devices.
+- A new language immediately can provide tooling for all defined devices.

 # Overall status
 **Work in progress.
 Not yet usable.**